WillieJay5/security-audit/README.md

 - ✅ Add real-time monitoring with Grifana + Loki
 - ✅ Use GitHub Secrets for sensitive data
 - ✅ Add notificatoins with SlacK

+## Contributing:
+Contributions are welcome!
+Please fork the repository and submit a pull request with your improvements or fixes.